-The commonwealth will make sub-awards through a CoC-based application process.
-CoCs must submit applications for funding through DHCD's online Centralized Applications and Management System (CAMS).
+The Commonwealth will make sub-awards through a community based application process.
+CoCs and Virginia Balance of State LPGs must submit applications for funding through DHCD's online Centralized Applications and Management System (CAMS).
 The application will be reviewed by a panel and evaluated based on local need, capacity, approach, and local coordination.
-Applications will identify specific grantees within the CoC to carry out eligible activities.
+Applications will identify specific grantees within the CoC or LPG to carry out eligible activities.
 DHCD will contract directly with these grantees.
 Both nonprofits and units of local government are eligible grantees.
 Faith-based organizations are required to have separate 501 c 3 status established to meet eligibility requirements.
 DHCD will monitor individual grantees.
 Performance measures will be evaluated on both the grantee and CoC level.